 Once I felt good with the contents I closed the luggage and the concierge sealed it.
 We signed a liability waiver and the concierge took a picture of me with the luggage to prove that it had been handed over.

 **Note: This liability waiver exists to limit the liability we as the air courier have.
 On paper, it seems that Airmule takes on all the responsibility.
-It remains to be seen whether this kind of waiver would hold up in a foreign court (no such incident has occurred yet).
+It remains to be seen whether this kind of waiver would hold up in a foreign court (no such incident has occurred for the past 5 years).

 Step 4: Check in Your Baggage with the Airline